Because-ai/because.ai-backend/README.md

 | Verdicts | 1 sure, 11 probably, 2 not sure |
 | Attribution runtime | under 25ms, no model call |

-The two `not_sure` findings — `discount · West` and `sales · East`, both at 40% coverage — are the ones we would point a judge at first.
+The two `not_sure` findings are `discount · West` and `sales · East`, both at 40% coverage.
+They are the ones we would point a judge at first.
 A system that always returns "sure" is not measuring anything, and the coverage figure is only meaningful if it is sometimes low.

 Reproduce with `bun run populate:demo`, or `bun run eval:full` for a per-combination breakdown with verifier reasoning logged.